demisto/content/Packs/Lumu/Integrations/Lumu/Lumu_description.md

         ![](../../doc_files/incidentUnmuteFromCortexToLumu.png)
         <br>

--  Mute an incident from Lumu Portal
+-  Unmute an incident from Lumu Portal
     > Note: Lumu Portal to the left screen and Cortex to the right screen.

     - click in **Take Actions** button, go to `Unmute`, fill in the text box field  and submit the form.